enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 npx tailwindcss init -p
 ```

-- Go to the tailwind.config.js file and paste the following code.
+- Open the tailwind.config.js file and replace its contents with the following code:

 ```javascript
 /** @type {import('tailwindcss').Config} */